Hi, I'm Lucy. In 2017 I became a mum to little Layla.

 The tissue paper, cardboard boxes and brown paper wrapping is all made from recycled materials, and can easily be recycled again.
-The only part of the packaging that cannot yet be recycled is the stickers.
+The stickers are biodegradable.

 I wanted to make Bambooties into a giving project.
 I searched for a charity which combined all my interests - babies, female empowerment and the environment.
-I settled on ActionAid, who empower women and girls with the most important necessities in life.
+I settled on ActionAid, who provide disadvantaged women and girls with the most important necessities in life.
 They empower them with the information and resources they need to create the future they want.
-ActionAid help women to make more conscious choices about the course of their lives and how many children they want.

 ActionAid's work is also deeply connected to the protection of the environment.
 David Attenborough says that giving women power over their own bodies is vital if we want to solve one of the biggest environmental challenges: overpopulation.
 I also believe that women have a different way of thinking about the world and are naturally more nurturing.
 So, the way I see it, the more women we can empower to do what they want with their lives, the better chance we’ll have of regenerating the natural environment.